A Lyapunov-Based Small-Gain Theorem for Fixed-Time Stability: Fixed-Time Feedback Optimization without Timescale Separation

 \section{Fixed-Time Feedback Optimization without Timescale Separation}

-In this section, we apply our results to study a practical problem of interest: feedback optimization of dynamical systems with fixed-time convergence.
+In this section, we apply our results to study an open problem of practical interest: feedback optimization of dynamical systems with fixed-time convergence without timescale separation.
 Standard feedback optimization schemes require inducing a timescale separation between the plant and controller \cite{9075378,8673636,bianchin2022online}, as it enables stability analysis with tools from singular perturbation theory.
 This was also the case recently in \cite{11239427}, where the authors study multi-timescale fixed-time feedback optimization via composite Lyapunov functions.
-In contrast to this setting, we will show that, under certain conditions, approaching this problem with small-gain theory eliminates the need for a time-scale separation between the plant and controller.
+In contrast to this setting, we will show that, under suitable assumptions on the plant and controller, approaching this problem with small-gain theory eliminates the need for a time-scale separation.
 We consider plants of the form

 where $x\in\re^n$ is the plant state and $u\in\re^m$ is a measurable and bounded control input.
 We will make the following assumption on the plant \eqref{exsys}: \begin{assumption} For system \eqref{exsys}, there exists $P\in\re^{n\times m}$ such that $f(Pu,u)=0$ for all $u\in\re^m$.
 Moreover, there exists $\ell,a,b>0, p\in (0,1), q>1$ such that